 Q. Can I move in early?

 A. Your offer starts from 15th September, 2018.
-If you wish to move in earlier, please contact Unite Students about this on email@example.com and they will be able to arrange this.
+Early arrivals MIGHT be possible before this date.
+If you wish to move in earlier, please contact Unite Students about this on firstname.lastname@example.org.
 Please be aware that moving in early may incur extra costs.

 Q. When are accommodation payments due?